 Rhian Sheehan is an award-winning music producer and screen composer from New Zealand.
-Known for his fusion of cinematic-post-rock with electronics and chamber music, he has released 6 albums and 2 EP’s on Loop Recordings (NZ/Aus), Darla (US), Preco (Japan).
+Known for his fusion of atmospheric-post-rock with electronic and chamber music, he has released 6 albums and 2 EP’s on Loop Recordings (NZ/Aus), Darla (US), Preco (Japan).
+His 2013 release Stories From Elsewhere has received much praise; renowned US reviewer John Diliberto (Echoes) calling it “a modern ambient chamber music masterpiece of quietly epic dimensions”.

-Sheehan has composed music for various multimedia installations and exhibits around the world, including UK’s National Space Centre, The Kennedy Space Center, London’s Natural History Museum, and Weta Workshop.
-His score for the 12-part prime-time series The Cult won him a Qantas Film & TV Award (Best original music in a TV series), and he also wrote the score for the Emmy Award winning web-series Reservoir Hill.
-Sheehan’s music was used extensively during NBC’s prime-time coverage of the 2012 London Olympics, and he has written music featured in a variety of commercials, including spots for Google, Nike, GoPro, American Express and Facebook.
+Sheehan has composed music for various multimedia installations and exhibits around the world, including UK’s National Space Centre, The Kennedy Space Center, London’s Natural History Museum, Ferrari World, World of WearableArt , and Weta Workshop.
+His score for the 12-part prime-time series The Cult won him a Qantas Film & TV Award (Best original music in a TV series), and he also wrote the score for the Emmy Award winning series Reservoir Hill.
+Sheehan’s music was used extensively during NBC’s prime-time coverage of the 2012 London Olympics, and he has written music featured in a variety of commercials, including spots for Google, Nike, GoPro, American Express, Sony Pictures, Universal Pictures, and Facebook.
+He has written for Hans Zimmer’s custom music company Bleeding Fingers and Extreme Music.
+More recently Sheehan wrote and produced the score for the acclaimed feature-length documentary film Belief: The possession of Janet Moses.

-He has written numerous scores for UK and US produced Planetarium 3D Full-dome shows, most notably, We Are Astronomers, We Are Aliens, We Are Stars (for which he was awarded Best Original Score at the Fiske Planetarium Awards), and Back To The Moon For Good, which was produced by Google XPRIZE, the UK National Space Centre, and Robert K. Weiss (producer of The Blues Brothers).
-Narrated by Tim Allen (Toy Story), Back To The Moon For Good is one of the most popular and watched Planetarium Dome shows ever made; having screened in over 450 Planetariums across the world.
+He has written scores for numerous UK and US produced 360o Fulldome 3D Planetarium shows, most notably, We Are Astronomers, We Are Aliens, We Are Stars (for which he was awarded Best Original Score at the Fiske Planetarium Awards), and Back To The Moon For Good, which was produced by Google XPRIZE, the UK National Space Centre, and Robert K. Weiss (producer of The Blues Brothers).
+Narrated by Tim Allen (Toy Story), Back To The Moon For Good is one of the most popular and watched Planetarium Dome shows ever made; having screened in over 450 Planetariums around the world.

 Press reviews for Live At The Wellington Opera House (2015):